 Day 4: Fly to La Rioja, Villa Union

-Transfer to the domestic airport for our midday flight to La Rioja at the foot of the Velasco mountains.
-The region is famous for several reasons including its wine.
+Transfer to the domestic airport for our midday flight to La Rioja in the Velasco mountains.
+The region is famous for several reasons, including its wine.
 We enjoy the scenery as we make our way through the countryside, we watch for the wildlife that is commonly found in this area - including guanacos, Andean condors (the second largest bird in the world) and foxes.
-Overnight Villa Union.

 Day 5: Talampaya National Park

-After breakfast, we set off to explore the Talampaya National Park.
-Its dramatic geology of Yacoraite formations has created a deep red canyon with some of the most bizarre and exquisite rock formations on earth.
-After lunch we will make our way back to the hotel, where you will enjoy an afternoon at leisure.
-Overnight in Villa Union.
+After breakfast, we set off to explore the Talampaya National Park with Its dramatic geology.
+Enjoy your exploration of this deep red canyon with some of the most bizarre and exquisite rock formations on Earth.
+In the morning, we hike (approx. 3 hrs) in the canyon.
+After lunch, we explore the canyon while driving before we making our way back to the hotel, where you will enjoy an afternoon at leisure.

 Day 6: The Triassic Park of Ischigualasto